Edmund Ashfield (Catholic agent): On the beach

-When the English ambassador in Scotland William Bowes and Willoughby discovered Ashfield's plans they organised a kidnap.
+When the English diplomats William Bowes and Willoughby discovered Ashfield's plans they organised a kidnap.
 John Guevara, the Deputy Warden of the East Marches and Willoughby's cousin, and three assistants were sent to Edinburgh.
 Willoughby later attributed the plan to his servant Waterhouse.
 Willoughby also had an armed ship in the Firth of Forth near the Isle of May.

 They met Ashfield on the sands at Leith where he was riding with his Scottish friends and, it was alleged, gave him drugged wine, described as if "some opium had been given him with his sugar in his wine, which so bedulled his senses as he wist not what he did for the time".

 Ashfield was driven away to Berwick in the English ambassador's coach while thinking he was getting a lift back to Edinburgh.
 Guevara's team were armed only with the rapiers and daggers that they normally carried.
 Willoughby had also organised a ship to lie off Prestonpans to give support if necessary.
 Ashfield's papers too were seized in Edinburgh and taken to Berwick.
 Willoughby wrote to Robert Cecil explaining his actions on 13 June 1599, and refused to return Ashfield to Scotland.